 Popcorn Sprayed With Oil & Flavorings

-MoistTech is very experienced with the requirements in the production of popcorn and snack foods.
-With Bottom of For more than 40 years of experience and the help of industry partners, MoistTech has developed one of our most accurate oil sensors, the IR-3000 moisture sensor.
-It is ideally suited to measure the oil and flavorings sprayed on popcorn during the manufacturing process.
+MoistTech is very experienced with the requirements in the production of popcorn and snack foods, developing one of the most accurate oil sensors, the IR3000-F sensor is ideally suited to measure the oil and flavorings sprayed on popcorn during the manufacturing process.
 The sensor is coated in a food grade Teflon with a polymeric viewing window enabling manufacturers to improve product quality without any contamination.
-But the IR-3000 isn’t just for oil testing.
-It takes instant, accurate, non-contact measurements of temperature, seasonings, moisture, fat, sugar, protein, and more.
-Oil and flavoring levels can be adjusted either manually or automatically.
+In addition to oil testing, the state-of-the-art senor takes instant, accurate, non-contact measurements of temperature, seasonings, moisture, fat, sugar, protein, and more.

-By installing the sensor after the sprayer, the amount of oil and flavoring on the popcorn can be measured and controlled.
+Installation of the sensor after the sprayer, will allow the measurement of oil and flavoring on the popcorn to be properly measured and controlled.
 The sensor should be installed several inches above the belt or screw conveyor so that a production worker can continuously monitor the process and can control the oil and flavoring content either manually or automatically in the finished product.

 If the popcorn has gone through an oil spray, it is important to install the sensor at an angle to cut down any reflection from the oil coating.